ivanrusakov/labbox/README.md

 - Ensure you have the necessary permissions to deploy resources in your Azure subscription.
 - Modify the `cpu_stress.json` template parameters as needed for your environment.
 - The stress test will utilize 100% of the CPU, which may impact the responsiveness of the VM.
 Adjust the priority in `cpu_stress.cmd` if needed.

+#TODO
+- Make install_task useful for schedulled tasks
+- Hide output with nul in ARM template